forxer/gravatar/UPGRADE.md

 The `gravatar()` and `gravatar_profile()` helpers have been removed from the package because they could conflict with other global functions of the same name.

 I prefer to indicate how to define your own helpers rather than embedding them "hard" in the package.
+See the [helpers section in the README.md](https://github.com/forxer/gravatar#use-helpers) file.

 From 2.x to 3.x